Royals vs. Rays Player Props Betting Odds

-Sportsbooks have listed player props for Bobby Witt Jr. and others when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Friday at 6:40 PM ET.
+Player props are available for Wander Franco and Bobby Witt Jr., among others, when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!